haskins-io/StaffManagement/README.md

 Currently this is just me messing around with Kotlin and Compose for Desktop.

+## Database
 It requires a postgres database to work.
 Schema in sql_schema.

+**Note**: I'm only going to be uploading a full schema file at this point, as I'm still developing this, and things might change.

 ## Things to do
 Crud the things

 ### Projects
-Add employees to projects
+employees to projects
-Add notes / Comments
+notes / Comments
-Add budget
+budget
-Add Status - Red/Amber/Green
+Status - Red/Amber/Green
-Add Priority
+Priority
-Add Due Date
+Due Date
-Add background information about project.
+background information about project.
 Where did it comes.
-Why are we doing this, etc?
-Add tasks to project
+Why are we doing this, etc? tasks to project
-Project Manager?
+Project Team?
 Progress

 ### Employee